caprifolium/dawn-chorus/README.md

 Replaced default branch 'main' with working branch 'first-light'.
 Just because.

 Sign-in.
 Correct spelling.
 Try out use of direct editing facility.
 Difficult, use 'kate'. wellington connects but tobermory does not.
+These comments should be in the document commit log.

 Private site visited using password and 2FA code to ...0481.
 Sign-in opens to allow editing and reveals additional private repositories.